cam-andersen/SparePartsInventoryAssistant/README.md

 The flowchart is drawed in hand and is attached as a scan.
 It is named 'flow chart activity 11 and 22'

 Kindly note: the program has been updated the 23rd of November.
 The updates contains comment-changes to improve my own understanding of the code.
+As the program was created in the beginning of the course, the code is very simple and has not been updated in accordance to the coding learned later in the course.